jochenalt/Lisbeth/docs/source/imu.rst

 	:width: 500
 	:alt:  Complementary Filter

 That looks too easy to be true, and it isn't.
-In reality the cut off frequency (in the code above that is dertemining the :math:`{\alpha}` = 0.98) is hard to state, and even worse, if the sensor has some dynamic behaviour like not being linear or changes its noise, drift or behaviour, a static value is just arbitrary.
+In reality the cut off frequency (in the code above that is determining the factor :math:`{\alpha}` = 0.98) is hard to state, and even worse, if the sensor has some dynamic behaviour like not being linear or changes its noise, drift or behaviour, a static value is just arbitrary.

 This is solved by Rudolf E. Kálmán's famous `Kalman Filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Kalman1960.pdf>'.
 A digestable description can be found `here <https://www.kalmanfilter.net/default.aspx>`.